Blog Best practices

 • Cloud-based systems are leading the market due to their scalability, faster rollout time, and lower initial costs.
 Fintech, SMEs, online lenders, and banks moving to digital-first architectures often choose these for their flexibility.
 Cloud platforms enable modular updates, automatic scaling, and rich API ecosystems for agility.
 But they’re not perfect for everyone, as there is often reliance on a third-party data provider, and this could cause some data residency or sovereignty risks, and therefore, compliance issues.

 • On-premises solutions are often preferred by large financial institutions with complex security, compliance, and legacy demands.
-They allow for maximum data control and deeper customization, but deploy more slowly and require a large investment for any sort of development.
-There’s often high up-front costs to consider, as well as the need to manage and monitor every step.
+They allow for maximum data control and deeper customization but deploy more slowly and require a large investment for any sort of development.
+There are often high up-front costs to consider, as well as the need to manage and monitor every step.

 2. Enterprise size: SMEs vs. large institutions